-Tsushima Susumu (1923-2012) was born in Tokyo and in 1941 began studying painting under the Nihonga (Janapanese style) painter Gōkura Senjin (1892-1975).
-In 1955 he joined Inten as a member.
-In 1959 he left the workshop of his teacher Gōkura and ceased to exhibit at the Inten.
-Ten years later, in 1969 he had his first solo exhibition at Miyuki gallery followed by another one in 1970.
-During this period he held a solo show annually and in 1977 he had a show at the famous Shiseido gallery in Ginza Tokyo and also participated in the Yamatane museum Award Exhibition.
-This association continued for some years with one more show at Shiseido gallery and two more at the Yamatane museum and he also held several exhibitions of his work at Chigasaki Prefecture.
+Tsushima Susumu (1923-2012) was born in Tokyo and in 1941 he studied painting under the Nihonga painter Gōkura Senjin (1892-1975).
+In 1955 he joined Inten as a member but he left after four years.
+In 1959 he left/withdrew himself from the workshop of his teacher Gōkura as well as the Inten exhibitions and in 1969 he had his first solo exhibition at Miyuki gallery followed by another one in 1970.
+During this period he held a solo show yearly and in 1977 he had a solo show at the famous Shiseido gallery in Ginza Tokyo and participated in an exhibition at Yamatane museum Award Exhibition.
+He later exhibited once more at Shiseido gallery and twice more at Yamatane museum and he also held several exhibitions of his work at Chigasaki Prefecture.

 In Japan plum blossoms are celebrated as a harbinger of spring due to it blooming towards the end of January.
 The blooms appear when there is still snow on the ground, and it is considered a symbol of strength and overcoming adversity.
 It has also been known as one of the shōchikubai (lit. pine-bamboo-plum or saikansanyū lit. three friends of winter) since the beginning of the 13th century.
 The plum also symbolises longevity as the blossoms continue to appear on old gnarled branches of ancient plum trees, their sweet fragrance improving with age.